 Laughingly, he was said to have imitated how he had taken babies by their heels, swinging them into the iron bands of the wagon wheels, crushing the skulls in the process.
 Private Adair was arrested and jailed for six months before he was released on bail on May 12, 1876.
 When U.S. .S.
 Attorney Sumner Howard recommended to Adair that he plead guilty to the charges against him, Adair allegedly responded, “I’ll see you in Hell first!”
 Unfortunately, the charges were never followed through with Adair.

 William H. Dame (1819-1884) – Born in Stafford County, New Hampshire on July 15, 1819, Dame obviously made his way westward somewhere along the line and had at least one wife, Lovinia Dame.
-In 1857, he was a colonel and regimental commander of the Tenth Regiment and stake president (mayor) of the Parowan Ward, Dame was administratively responsible for the actions of officers and soldiers under his command.
-Though under the ecclesiastical direction of President Isaac C. Haight, his religious superior was actually his military inferior, thus giving Dame more accountability and responsibility in the matters of the Mountain Meadows Massacre.
-Though he did not participate personally in the massacre, he traveled to the site the following morning and when he saw the terrible carnage, he allegedly explained, “Horrible!
-Horrible!,” as the color drained from his face.
+In 1857, he was a colonel and regimental commander of the Tenth Regiment and stake president (mayor) of the Parowan Ward.
+Dame was administratively responsible for the actions of officers and soldiers under his command.
+Though under the ecclesiastical direction of President Isaac C. Haight, his religious superior was actually his military inferior, thus giving Dame more accountability and responsibility in the Mountain Meadows Massacre matters.
+Though he did not participate personally in the massacre, he traveled to the site the following morning, and when he saw the terrible carnage, he allegedly explained, “Horrible!
+Horrible!” as the color drained from his face.
 Isaac C. Haight, how had participated in the massacre, responded, “You should have thought of that before you issued the orders.”
 Then Dame reportedly said: “I didn’t think there were so many of them [women and children], or I would not have had anything do with it.”
-When Dame collapsed in distress, an angry Haight yelled at his military superior, “You throw the blame of this thing on me and I will be revenged on you if I have to meet you in hell to get it!”
-Both men would retain their militia commands and Dame would become the president of the Parowan Stake, a position he held until 1880.
+When Dame collapsed in distress, an angry Haight yelled at his military superior, “You throw the blame of this thing on me, and I will be revenged on you if I have to meet you in hell to get it!”
+Both men would retain their militia commands, and Dame would become the president of the Parowan Stake, a position he held until 1880.

-Jacob Hamblin (1819-1886) – Born in Ohio on April 6, 1819, Hamblin grew up to marry Lucinda Taylor in 1839, the two settled down in Wisconsin and would have four children.
+Jacob Hamblin (1819-1886) – Born in Ohio on April 6, 1819, Hamblin grew up to marry Lucinda Taylor in 1839; the two settled down in Wisconsin and would have four children.
 In 1842, the couple converted to Mormonism.
-In 1849, the same year that Jacob decided to fully embrace Mormonism and is polygamy policies, by marrying a second wife named Rachel Judd, was also the same year that Lucinda abandoned her husband and their children.
-The following year, Jacob and his “new” wife went to Utah, where the settled near Tooele.
-He quickly became known for his good relations between the settlers and Indians and in 1854 he was called upon to serve a mission to the southern Paiutes and moved to a homestead near Santa Clara.
+In 1849, the same year that Jacob decided to fully embrace Mormonism and its polygamy policies by marrying a second wife named Rachel Judd, was also the same year that Lucinda abandoned her husband and their children.
+The following year, Jacob and his “new” wife went to Utah, where they settled near Tooele.
+He quickly became known for his good relations between the settlers and Indians, and in 1854 he was called upon to serve a mission to the southern Paiutes and moved to a homestead near Santa Clara.

 In August 1857, Hamblin became the president of the Utah Indian Mission.
 That same month, Hamblin traveled to Salt Lake City with Apostle George A. Smith, who had been dispatched to the southern Mormon colonies to warn of the approaching United States army and recommend that the colonists not trade with any non-Mormons then traveling through their territory.
 On their way to Salt Lake City, Hamblin and Smith actually encountered the ill-fated Fancher party, and when questioned about where they pioneers might rest their cattle, Hamblin suggested his own homestead at Mountain Meadows.
 Some accounts say that he was “ordered” to make the suggestion.